noenic/ShareFall/README.md

 # Welcome to ShareFall!
 What is ShareFall ?
 ShareFall is an application that aims to give a lot of the untouchable features of Airdrop to Windows users.

+You will need this shortcut :
+The latest shortcut can be downloaded [here](https://www.icloud.com/shortcuts/b08169c668154fdf84d153b5f71674b8)

 # Why ShareFall ?
 Some people like the Apple ecosystem but are not attracted by MacOS.
 Content sharing between IOS and other operating systems is always annoying.
 Snapdrop was a good alternative but doesn't offer as good integration as I hope ShareFall will, plus snapdrop doesn't work all the time.